mattering-press/Hear-Here-Spatial-Practices/essays/catherine_hahn.md

 **CATHERINE HAHN**: I think you're so right.
 It feels like, where is it?
 It's so palpably absent as well now.
 When I was reading back through your work, I realised it's so live because these narratives have gone on beyond this space.

 I mean, it was over the road at the Herbert and then, you know, London and we saw films of it at Goldsmiths.
 So, it has had this kind of projected life, and it has gone on to change other stories.
-We think of visual sociology, for example, it’s a multifaceted, multidimensional frame change.
-Also, the way that we would think about how we both express being subjects?
 And then also the fact that this is not, as you say, about commemorating or having a nostalgic relationship with the colony or with the abuses of the past.

-I was reading what you were saying about the Friends of Coventry Cathedral.
+But I was really struck here when I was reading what you were saying about the Friends of Coventry Cathedral.
 I think you might have actually mentioned it in your text.
 I also wrote that down, that they were hoping for the Friends of Coventry Cathedral to pull in the other communities in the city for a later event.
 And I was thinking, it's as if it's somewhere external, as if the city and the diversity are happening externally, and that the friends would like to have some sort of relationship with it, as opposed to it being an integral part of the city here?

 **NIRMAL PUWAR:** This is an ongoing conversation—an ongoing process of mobilisation.
 All the different administrative facets of the Cathedral are involved in various ways, including the Friends of the Cathedral, who give generously.
 They are continually thinking about the Cathedral’s relationship to the city.
 The events and engagement teams are doing this as well.